 The National Chaplain had no recommendations in his report.
-The National Counselor had one recommendation-That the Commanderyin-Chief adopt suitable rules for the regulation and rights of honor " members, stating whether they are entitled to wear the badge or no office.
+The National Counselor had one recommendation-That the Commandery-in-Chief adopt suitable rules for the regulation and rights of honor members, stating whether they are entitled to wear the badge or not office.